Spider333/Cryptocourse/README.md

 ### Slides: TBD

  ****
-## 8. Security Considerations of Cryptocurrencies from the User Perspective
+## 8. Security & Privacy Considerations of Cryptocurrencies from the User Perspective

 - Types of Wallets
 - Cryptocurrency Exchanges and Tools